-At the moment I’m having a love affair with Ginger, and this is my absoloute favourite way to eat it.
-It’s not particularily healthy, but it’s scrumptious and really easy to make.
+At the moment I’m having a love affair with Ginger, and making this Ginger Slice recipe is my absolute favourite way to eat it.
+It’s not particularly healthy, but it’s scrumptious and really easy to make.

 On reflection, I think I know why I have been into Ginger – it’s so autumnal: soft, spicy, dancing on the palate.
 Combine this with a biscuit base, golden syrup and icing sugar.
 Warms the cockles of your heart.